richardtape/block-visibility-date-and-time/readme.md

 Start showing a block at 6am on May 23rd 2021 with no end date. (i.e. it is hidden until that date and time and public afterwards)

-## Block Visibility
+## Content Visibility

-Works alongside the core [Block Visibility plugin](https://github.com/richardtape/block-visibility) and [User Role add-on](https://github.com/richardtape/block-visibility-user-role) meaning you can schedule blocks for dates and times and only shown them to those users signed in with a specific role.
+Works alongside the core [Content Visibility plugin](https://github.com/richardtape/content-visibility) and [User Role add-on](https://github.com/richardtape/content-visibility-user-role) meaning you can schedule blocks for dates and times and only shown them to those users signed in with a specific role.

 ## Who made this?